Dave's Star Wars Galaxies Saga

 The game in its release was nearly indistinguishable from the Beta.
 The vast majority of the problems I had seen in the Beta game were still there in the release.
 Some of the more fatal crashes had been eliminated, but overall the game's stability was still what I would qualify as "horrid."
 In short, it felt more like an Alpha release than a Beta.

-But it was Star Wars, and the game held high hopes of being the greatest thing since sliced bread.
+But it was Star Wars, and I really thought this game was the greatest thing since sliced bread.

 For one thing, the game looked to be exactly what everyone who saw "A New Hope" at 8-years-old had always dreamed of.
 You could actually LIVE in the world behind the movies.
 You could create a character which could eventually reach a level of complexity and status to rival the characters of legend.
 You couldn't kill the Emperor, but you could darned-sure make a name for yourself in this new galaxy.